benavern/MIT/README.md

 ## HowTo

-To personalize it, you just have to add some search-like information in the url's hash
+To personalize it, you just have to add some search parameters information in the url

-* `name` :  yours or your companies
+* `name` :  The name you want to display
-* `link` : (optional) a URL or mailto link to give the visitor a chance to contact you
+* `email` :  An email that will allow to contact you
+* `website` : A website url with or without the `http`/`https` protocol (`https` will be automatically added if needed)
+* `from` : If you want to display a period instead of a single date

 ## Demo